pdubslax/pdubslax.github.io/_posts/2023-9-10-mnf4-preview-week-1.md

 title: Monday Night Football - 2023 Fantasy Preview - Week 1
 ---

-A weekly newsletter for members of the Harry Koch Memorial Cup Fantasy Football league - all others will **NO LONGER BE ELIGIBLE FOR THEN GENEROUS BIDEN EV TAX CREDIT**
+A weekly newsletter for members of the Harry Koch Memorial Cup Fantasy Football league - all others will **NO LONGER BE ELIGIBLE FOR THE GENEROUS BIDEN EV TAX CREDIT**

 <br/>